 Learning to relax is a skill in itself, but the good news is that it can be taught.
 You as a coach are in a great position to help clients cultivate their mental wellbeing skills - an incredibly rewarding role!

 The '10 second pause' is a technique that you can easily teach.
 It can be used anywhere multiple times a day to allow people to reset your minds and not become overwhelmed.

 - Put both feet flat on the floor and sit up straight

-- Breathe in slowly and deeply to the count of five, expanding your abdomen as you do so (place one hand on your belly button if this help, you should feel your tummy move and your hand move outwards)
+- Breathe in slowly and gently through the nose to the count of five, expanding your abdomen as you do so (place one hand on your belly button if this help, you should feel your tummy move and your hand move outwards)

 - Breathe out slowly, again to the count of five, taking notice of the stretch in your spine

 - Repeat a couple of times

 Inform clients that if they do this at the beginning and end of each task, they'll find it helps them prepare for the next part of the day.

 The best part is that people can do this without anyone even noticing.
 It can be done stuck in traffic or on a zoom call!

 Anchoring is another strategy you can introduce to clients.
 Instruct them to close their eyes and think of a time and place in their life when they felt very calm, relaxed and at peace.

 Ask clients to try to link the gesture with the recall of the event as strongly as they can.
 When they find themselves in a challenging situation, they can repeat the gesture and it should help them to recall the event, helping them feel calmer and more in control.
 Note that this is a helpful strategy but requires time and practice to be most effective.